zothsu/getoffthefeed/README.md

 - [ ] Refactor SVG for GH logo #29
 - [ ] Refactor SVG for LinkedIn logo #37
 - [ ] Add Fediverse Servers

+## Questions for future me

+- Do I want to have a contact page if I have it at the bottom of my front page lwith a button at the top as well?
+Feels like la contact page might be a little bit overkill.